LennyDuan/Book/chapter1/billing-trap.md

 ### Accident List:
 * Only one EBS within 100/3000 IPS.
 * EIP must associate with an instance.
-* EC2 instances running hour total is 750
+* EC2 instances total running hours is 750